stouch/docs/docker/docker.md

 ### Versions

-For each release, we publish several different tags to allow version pinning of directus.
-For example, whenever we make an `apache` release containing directus `vX.Y.Z`, three tags will be pushed to Docker Hub.
+For each release, we publish several different tags to allow version pinning of Directus.
+For example, whenever we make an `apache` release containing Directus `vX.Y.Z`, three tags will be pushed to Docker Hub.

 - `directus/directus:vX-apache`
 - `directus/directus:vX.Y-apache`